-The concept of required communications performance of the C2 link (C2 link RCP) is derived from ICAO Doc 9869 to ensure the consistency if the two concepts are being used for the same technical system.
-This document is also in line with ICAO Doc 10019.
+The concept of required communications performance of the Command and Control link (C2 link RCP) has been published by JARUS in 2014.
+This concept was derived from ICAO Doc 9869-Ed 1.0 RCP Manual1 to ensure the consistency between the two required communications performance concepts when being used for assessing the same technical system.
+This JARUS document was also in line with ICAO Doc 10019 RPAS Manual.